Boiler Parts and Spares

 Getting a good deal on boiler spares and parts

-You shouldn't attempt to remove the outer casing of your to take a look at what's wrong, so it's unlikely you'll know which spare parts your boiler might need until advised by a professional.
+You shouldn't attempt to remove your boiler's outer casing to take a look at what's wrong, so it's unlikely you'll know which spare parts your boiler might need until advised by a professional.

 It can be difficult to get hold of boiler spare parts yourself anyway, because many of the reputable spare part retailers and online outlets that sell spare parts for household appliances - websites like Espares or Partmaster, for example - don't offer boiler spares.
 While several other boiler spares outlets are for trade use only.

 Choosing a qualified and reputable boiler engineer is important when getting any work or repairs done.
 Ask friends and family, or look on Which?
 Trusted Traders for recommendations for reliable traders and ask for a breakdown of the quoted costs, including boiler spares, parts, call-out fees, labour and VAT costs.

 A regular boiler service should help prolong the life of your boiler and its parts.
 But you could be better off putting money aside in a cash Isa in the event of having to pay for boiler repairs, rather than signing up for an annual boiler service contract.
-Adrian's company charges £84 for a full boiler service.
+A typical boiler service costs between £70 and £90.

 Repair or replace?